 May quickly discovered we were privately discussing her so, using her admin privileges, kicked everyone from the group before exiting.
 Within minutes everyone was added back in by me.

 The discussion, in May’s absence, became laser-focused upon her.

-Having become friendly enough with May, we’d added each other to Facebook days earlier.
-However, the photos she’d uploaded were inconsistent.
+Le me rewind a bit.
+Having previously become friendly enough with May, we’d added each other to Facebook days earlier.
+She was trying to deceive me, and I was trying to deceive her, but with smiles.
+We were trying to outdo one another.
+The photos she’d uploaded to her profile were inconsistent.

 The pictures were of a pretty girl but it was hard to say for sure if it was the same person in each photo.

 Reverse image searches of Chinese women in Google images is ineffective for several reasons, but a Reddit user recommended two specific search engines for analysing suspected stolen photos.